Skip to Content

 Is there a gay scene in Albania?

 There are a few gay friendly straight places in Tirana popular with LGBTQ crowds like Radio Bar, Bunker1944 Lounge, and the Tunél Terrace rooftop club.
 Tunél is your best bet, but the others are more exclusive with sour-faced bouncers outside that won't let you in unless you're a local (their excuse is always “Do you have a reservation?” before turning you away).
 Our best advice is to try to make local gay friends using gay dating apps and let them guide you.
-There might be an ad hoc gay party happening which they may know more info about.
+There might be an ad hoc gay party that they may know more about.

 Two plastic pink flamingos facing each other in front of a plant.